 Matthew Davies - Matthew qualified as a Social Worker in 2008, and subsequently worked in Worcestershire and Jersey in the Channel Islands with children, their families and carers.
 On returning to Worcestershire in 2013 he worked with children in the care of the local authority before he was appointed as a Safeguarding Manager in Worcestershire in 2014, a role he continued in Manchester City until 2017.
 Currently he's employed as an Independent Reviewing Officer in Worcestershire.
 Independent Reviewing Officers are Social Workers, who are also experienced social work managers whose duty is to ensure the care plans for children in care are legally compliant and in the child's best interest.
-Passionate about learning and development Matthew is a guest speaker who contributes toward the West Midlands Step Up To Social Workers in training.
+Passionate about learning and development Matthew is a guest speaker who contributes toward the West Midlands Step Up To Social Work Programme for the West Midlands, contributing toward the learning of social workers in training.
 He is also an Independent Panel Member of an Independent Fostering Agency, contributing toward the approval of prospective and established foster parents for children in care.